DanielWeisshoff/SimpleLexer/README.md

 # SimpleLexer

-Takes in text and outputs Token for further operations.
+Takes in text and outputs tokens for further operations.
 You can also configure it to your needs and easily add new features.

 Features that are already on board are: